-All these specific facts demonstrate that Request No. 2006-02289 "is likely to contribute significantly to the public understanding of the operations or activities of the government" under the analysis required of your Office.
+All these specific facts demonstrate that this Request "is likely to contribute significantly to the public understanding of the operations or activities of the government" under the analysis required of your Office.

-Under 28 C.F.R. § 16.11(k)(3), your Office will determine whether Request No. 2006-02289 "is . . . primarily in the commercial interest of the requestor" by considering the following factors:
+Under 28 C.F.R. § 16.11(k)(3), your Office will determine whether this Request "is . . . primarily in the commercial interest of the requestor" by considering the following factors: